-Place there! place!
-Room yet in your crowded cells.
+Place, there! place!
+Room yet in your crowded cells!
 Another has come to the slaughter-house.

-As the jailer, lamp in hand, ushered in the stranger, the latter touched him and whispered.
+As the jailer, lamp in hand, ushered in the stranger, the latter touched him, and whispered.
 The stranger drew a jewel from his finger.
-Diantre! how the diamond flashed in the ray of the lamp!
-Value each head of your eighty at a thousand francs, and the jewel is more worth than all!
-The failer paused, and the diamond laughed in his dazzled eyes.
-O thou Cerberus, thou hast con- "Ma demeure sera bientôt LE NEANT," said Danton before his judges.

-quered all else that seems human in that fell employ.
-Thou hast no pity, no love, and no remorse.
-But avarice survives the rest, and the foul heart's master-serpent swallows up the tribe.
-Ha! ha! crafty stranger, thou hast conquered!
-They tread the gloomy corridor; they arrive at the door where the jailer has placed the fatal mark, now to be erased, for the prisoner within is to be reprieved for a day.
-The key grates in the lock-the door yawns-the stranger takes the lamp, and enters.
-CHAPTER THE SEVENTEENTH AND LAST.
+Diantre / how the diamond flashed in the ray of the lamp!
+Value each head of your eighty at a thousand francs, and the jewel is more worth than all.
+The jailer paused, and the diamond laughed in his dazzled eyes.
+O thou Cerberus, thou hast mastered all else that seems human in that fell employ!
+Thou hast no pity, no love, and no remorse; but Avarice survives the rest, and the foul heart's master-serpent swallows up the tribe.
+Ha, ha! crafty stranger, thou hast conquered!
+They tread the gloomy corridor; they arrive at the door where the jailer has placed the fatal mark, now to be erased, for the prisoner within is to be reprieved a day.
+The key grates in the lock, the door yawns, the stranger takes the lamp and enters.

-"Cosi vince Goffredo!"
-GER.
-LIB., cant. xx., xliv.
+CHAPTER THE SEVENTEENTH

+AND LAST.

+Cosi vince Goffredo!

+Gerusal.
+Lib. canto xx.
+44.

 And Viola was in prayer.
-She heard not the opening door; she saw not the dark shadow that fell along the floor.
+She heard not the opening of the door; she saw not the dark shadow that fell along the floor.
 His power, his arts were gone; but the mystery and the spell known to her simple heart did not desert her in the hours of trial and despair.
-When science falls as a firework from the sky it would invade, when genius withers as a flower in the breath of the icy charnel, the hope of a childlike soul wraps the air in light, and the innocence of unquestionable belief covers the grave with blossoms.
-In the farthest corner of the cell she knelt; and the infant, as if to imitate what it could not comprehend, bent its little limbs, and bowed its smiling face, and knelt with her also by her side.
+When Science falls as a firework from the sky it would invade, when Genius withers as a flower in the breath of the icy charnel, the Hope of a childlike soul wraps the air in light, and the innocence of unquestioning Belief covers the grave with blossoms.